AlecThomson/wsclean/doc/source/facet_based_imaging.rst

 The default value for the update interval is 120s.

-Direction dependent corrections per facet can also be read and applied from an H5Parm file - which in essence is a HDF5 file with some prescribed lay-out.
+Direction-dependent corrections per facet can also be read and applied from an H5Parm file - which in essence is a HDF5 file with some prescribed lay-out.
 This is done via the command-line option:

 .. code-block:: text